 For an induction programme to be effective, it needs to incorporate various learning styles.
 There are seven types of learners: visual, aural, verbal, physical, logical, social and solitary learners.
 Consequently, different techniques should be used to suit different types of learners.
 When creating your training programme, try to present information in an interactive and interesting manner.
 Include images, text, video, audio, and be sure to add tests and quizzes.
 Blending a variety of learning styles and using different techniques will help you cater to all types of learners.

 If you already have an induction template for new staff, you will only need to adjust the content for different types of new employees.
 Just personalise the template with the employee’s name, start date and special requirements.
 It’s also a good idea to give your new employee some easy to achieve job objectives that tie in with the aspects he or she need to learn as part of their induction.
 This will help them to contribute quickly and develop their value to the organisation and the team they are a part of.

 Migrate your inductions online.

 One of the best, most customisable and advanced ways to induct your employees is to induct online.
 There is a special kind of induction software that you can use to create your own inductions, tailored specifically for your staff.
 You can pick and choose from a base of online inductions, and combine them with your organisation’s procedures and policies.
 And since all inductions are web-based, they can be made available whenever and wherever it suits both your business and the inductees.
-When you induct online, you save time and resources, reduce repetition and ensure your team members are inducted properly.
+This induction approach saves time and resources, reduces repetition and ensures your team members are inducted properly.

 Just remember, when it comes to training for your staff, one size doesn’t fit all.
 Keep the above tips in mind when inducting new employees and your training is guaranteed to be productive and successful, every time.